Ollie Hoare has completed an incredible sophomore year by winning the 1500 metre title at the NCAA Outdoor Track and Field Championships.

 It was also the school’s first national title in any track event in more than a decade.

 It had already been a historic year for Hoare who won four Big Ten Conference titles during the 2017-18 season.
-He won the Big Ten cross country title before winning both the 3000 and 5000m at the Big Ten indoor meet en route to winning Big Ten Track Athlete of the Championship honors.
+He won the Big Ten cross country title before winning both the 3000 and 5000m at the Big Ten indoor meet en route to winning Big Ten Track Athlete of the Championship honours.

 The result highlighted the magnitude of Hoare’s season after he was knocked out in the first heat of regional qualifying for the event last year.